Recently Visited Pages

 - Applied Science and Associate of Arts degrees that prepare students for careers in law enforcement and other criminal justice paths.

-- Students achievement personal and professional objectives with a strong emphasis on academic advisement, learning resources, assessment, career planning and placement, and co-curricular activities.
+- Students achieve personal and professional objectives with a strong emphasis on professional knowledge, ethics, and skill sets, as well as providing learning resources, and career exploration.

 - Partnerships with a wide variety of law enforcement agencies in the communities we serve to ensure curriculum is cutting edge.